Rehab Treatment

 Medical care is available at all times.
 This allows people to focus on recovery without distractions.

-How to Qualify for Inpatient Rehab
+How To Qualify For Inpatient Rehab

-To qualify for inpatient rehab, an assessment evaluates the severity of the person’s addiction and their health status.
+To qualify for inpatient rehab, an assessment evaluates the severity of the person’s addiction and their overall health status.
 Medical professionals look for signs like:

 • Severe substance dependence